New & Used BMW Z4: In Depth

 GET A FREE PRICE QUOTE

-The BMW Z4 is a convertible with a retractable hardtop and has a two-door rear-wheel drive formula.
-It’s comfortable and sporty, competing with the Mercedes-Benz SLK-Class, Jaguar F-Type, and the Porsche Boxster.
+The BMW Z4 is a rear-drive, two-door convertible with a retractable hardtop.
+Comfortable and sporty, the Z4 competes with the Porsche Boxster, Jaguar F-Type, Chevrolet Corvette, and the Mercedes-Benz SLK-Class.

 See our 2014 BMW Z4 review for pricing with options, gas mileage ratings, and specifications